AdobeDocs/campaign.en/help/v7/configuration/using/data-model-best-practices.md

 ### Example

 Managing indexes can become very complex, therefore it is important to understand how they work.
 To illustrate this complexity, let's take a basic example such as searching recipients by filtering on the first name and last name.
 To do this:
 1. Go to the folder that lists all recipients in the database.
-For more on this, see [Managing profiles](../../platform/using/managing-profiles.md).
+For more on this, see [Manage profiles](../../../common/profiles/using/managing-profiles.md).
 1. Right-click the **[!UICONTROL First name]** field.
 1. Select **[!UICONTROL Filter on this field]**.